aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sheetrender/_index.md

 ```

+Render worksheet to Printer

+**Remarks**

-Render worksheet to Printer NOTE: This method is now obsolete.
+NOTE: This method is now obsolete.
 Instead, please use ToPrinter(string PrinterName) and ImageOrPrintOptions.PageIndex, PageCount to set the first page and the number of pages to print.
 This property will be removed 12 months later since December 2021.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |